PebbleSeizureDetect/PebbleSeizureDetect/README.md

 8. Compile, install, and run "Pebble Seizure Detect":

+	- Go back to your CloudPebble project
+	- In the "main.c" source code file, click the "Save" icon on the right hand side
+	- In the "phone.js" source code file, click the "Save" icon on the right hand side
-	- Go back to your CloudPebble project and click the "COMPILATION" link on the left-hand side
+	- Click the "COMPILATION" link on the left-hand side
 	- Click the "Run Build" button, and hopefully you'll eventually see the word "SUCCEEDED" in the status column.
 	- Click the "Phone" tab at the top of the screen
 	- With your phone on and the Pebble app running (and the developer connection enabled, as described in step 7 above), click the "INSTALL AND RUN" button on CloudPebble.
 The app should be installed on your phone and it should eventually start up on your watch!